MSCoreLab/BYU-MS-Core-Automative-Proteomics-Tools/tutorials/FA_Workflow_Tutorial/FA_Workflow_Tutorial.md

 You need to name the experimental condition for each file and assign bioreplicate numbers.

-**How to assign experiments and bioreplicates:** - **Experiment column:** Enter the condition name (e.g., "Control", "Treatment", "High_Dose") - **Bioreplicate column:** Enter a number for each replicate (e.g., 1, 2, 3) - Files from the same condition should have the **same Experiment name** but **different Bioreplicate numbers**
+**How to assign experiments and bioreplicates:**

+\- **Experiment column:** Enter the condition name (e.g., "Control", "Treatment", "High_Dose")

+\- **Bioreplicate column:** Enter a number for each replicate (e.g., 1, 2, 3)

+\- Files from the same condition should have the **same Experiment name** but **different Bioreplicate numbers**

-**Example:** - Control_rep1.raw → Experiment: "Control", Bioreplicate: 1 - Control_rep2.raw → Experiment: "Control", Bioreplicate: 2 - Control_rep3.raw → Experiment: "Control", Bioreplicate: 3 - Treatment_rep1.raw → Experiment: "Treatment", Bioreplicate: 1 - Treatment_rep2.raw → Experiment: "Treatment", Bioreplicate: 2 - Treatment_rep3.raw → Experiment: "Treatment", Bioreplicate: 3
+**Example:**

+\- Control_rep1.raw → Experiment: "Control", Bioreplicate: 1

+\- Control_rep2.raw → Experiment: "Control", Bioreplicate: 2

+\- Control_rep3.raw → Experiment: "Control", Bioreplicate: 3

+\- Treatment_rep1.raw → Experiment: "Treatment", Bioreplicate: 1

+\- Treatment_rep2.raw → Experiment: "Treatment", Bioreplicate: 2

+\- Treatment_rep3.raw → Experiment: "Treatment", Bioreplicate: 3

-⚠️ **Common mistakes to avoid:** - Using different names for the same condition ("Control" vs "control" vs "Ctrl") - Assigning the same bioreplicate number to different samples in the same condition - Leaving experiment or bioreplicate fields blank
+⚠️ **Common mistakes to avoid:**

+\- Using different names for the same condition ("Control" vs "control" vs "Ctrl")

+\- Assigning the same bioreplicate number to different samples in the same condition

+\- Leaving experiment or bioreplicate fields blank (even though Fragpipe tells you it can be empty, FragPipe Analyst needs these annotations to work)

-This information is **essential** for Fragpipe Analyst to perform statistical comparisons correctly.
+These information are **essential** for Fragpipe Analyst to perform statistical comparisons correctly.

+Whatever your inputs are here, they will be exported to an editable output file that Fragpipe Analyst can read (we will get to that later).
+So don't fret if you make a mistake, just remember to correct it in the output file before using Fragpipe Analyst.

 ![Assigning experiments and bioreplicates](./screenshots/Step_13.png)